Get Rid of Strawberry Legs: Best 10 Tips for Smoother Skin

 For severe or stubborn strawberry legs, you may benefit from professional treatments from a dermatologist.
 They can perform deeper chemical peels at the office to clear clogged pores and exfoliate.

 Microdermabrasion and specialized laser treatments can also help resurface the skin and minimize ingrown hairs.
-Often only a few sessions are needed for significant improvements in texture and appearance of the skin.
+Often, only a few sessions are needed for significant improvements in the texture and appearance of the skin.

 How Fast Can Strawberry Legs Go Away?